Federal AI Governance

 For compliance officers, any AI system acquired through federal procurement after M-25-22’s issuance should be evaluated against both frameworks before deployment.
 M-25-22 sets the standards vendors must meet and the contract terms agencies should require.
 M-25-21 determines the governance tier the system enters once deployed.

-The interagency dimension matters here too.
-If another agency has already built and deployed an AI system for a similar use case, M-25-21’s code reuse encouragement suggests evaluating that solution before developing or procuring a new one.
-The CAIO Council is the coordination mechanism for identifying those opportunities.
+The interagency CAIO Council is the coordination mechanism for identifying code reuse opportunities.
+If another agency has already built and deployed an AI system for a similar use case, M-25-21 §2(b) creates an affirmative obligation to evaluate that solution before developing or procuring a new one.

 The audit fix.
 Review any AI procurement currently in progress or planned for the next 12 months.
 Confirm each acquisition is evaluated against both M-25-21 governance requirements and M-25-22 procurement standards.
-Document whether open-source and code reuse options were considered.
+Document whether existing government-developed code and open-source options were considered per M-25-21 §2(b)(i).

 Dimension M-24-10 (Biden, March 2024) M-25-21 (Trump, April 2025)